 According to what exposed in previous sections, the A&A activity in EGI-InSPIRE focused on the following aspects: a) creation and deployment of tools and services to make DCIs able to meet the requirements of A&A applications and workflows; b) gathering of A&A requirements, use cases and test-beds so that tools and services being part of future releases of the Grid middlewares take into account the needs of the astronomical applications and workflows.
-At the same time, in parallel with the participation to EGI-InSPIRE, a significant activity aimed at porting astronomical applications and workflows took place in the framework of other projects.
-For what concerns these activities the lesson learned from the past experiences is that all of them are hard to carry out if not linked to a specific project and finalized to its needs.
-The idea of creating VRCs (Virtual Research Communities) transversal to the whole community and to their projects and able to deploy services for the benefit of different research groups and projects do not work and was rejected by the EU Commission.
-For this reason the creation and deployment of such a catch-all VRC was dropped and the efforts were focused in carrying out DCI-related activities in the context of large astronomical projects.
+At the same time, in parallel with the participation to EGI-InSPIRE, an intense activity aimed at porting astronomical applications and workflows on different DCIs took place in the framework of other projects.
+For what concerns these activities, now we know that, according to the lesson learned from the past experiences, they are hard to carry out if not linked to a specific project and finalized to its needs.
+VRCs (Virtual Research Communities) transversal to the whole community and to their projects, able to deploy services for the benefit of different research groups and projects do not work for the reasons already exposed in section 6.2.
+The creation and deployment of a catch-all VRC for the whole astronomical community, therefore, was dropped and the efforts were focused in carrying out DCI-related activities in the context of large, flagship astronomical projects and in creating well-focused VRCs for them.

 Obviously this choice has a strong impact on the plans conceived to ensure a long-term sustainability of in-production tools and services.
 In a short-medium term perspective, the sustainability of tools and services designed and implemented in the framework of past EGEE projects and more recently in EGI-InSPIRE is ensured by increasing the number of their end users; to this end large astronomical projects like the SKA and CTA play a key role.
 They are flagship reference projects for entire branches of the astrophysical research (radio, astroparticle physics, etc.) able to capture all users belonging to these branches.
 Tools and services imported (and eventually adapted) in these projects ensure their sustainability over time if they prove to be useful for these communities; considering the lifetime of these big projects (twenty years or more) we can speak in this case of long-term sustainability.
 Although collaborations with other smaller projects and Universities are always possible and to be anyway encouraged, the long-term sustainability mainly relies on large projects and collaborations.
 In the framework of these projects funds and, most important, man power could be allocated to continue the development/maintenance of such services.

 One of the key concepts worthy to be remarked is that the sustainability closely depends on how big is the community of end users.
 The wider is this community, the higher is the chance of ensuring a good long-term sustainability plan for tools and services.
 The projects mentioned above (CTA, SKA and others) are in a good position to ensure such a wide community of end users.